 🚫 We are no longer accepting BRRRR, Fix/Flip, or Wholesale clients

-Can I Claim Homestead Exemption on Rental Property in Texas?
+Can I Claim Homestead Exemption On Rental Property In Texas?
+How To Also File Online

 In Austin’s booming economy, property ownership definitely has its perks, e.g., paying fewer taxes in a place you call your home.
 It’s what we in the real estate industry refer to as the homestead exemption.